 The terrain at nearby Cotahuasi Canyon is more rugged than Colca, making it an excellent fit for more experienced hikers looking for off-the-beaten trails.
 Like Colca, Cotahuasi offers a variety of different hikes ranging from easy to difficult, yet this region is best experienced through longer excursions of four days or more.

 Cotahuasi Canyon is 66 miles (107 kilometers) from Colca Canyon and 124 miles (200 kilometers) from Arequipa.
 There is just one road that can take travelers to remote Cotahuasi from Arequipa, which takes about 10-12 hours by bus.

 Cotahuasi also offers some of the best rafting in Peru.
 Private rafting tours will take rafters through the deepest sections of the canyon, across incredibly fast white waters, including stretches with class IV and V rapids.
 Ideal for serious rafters, trips in the canyon can last up to nine days.

-Those interested in cultural travel might enjoy visiting canyon’s traditional settlements.
-Secluded in this remote area of the country, these communities see few outside visitors and as a result remain relatively untouched by modern life.
-One of the most exclusive tours in Peru, a visit to one these communities is a wonderful opportunity to learn more about Peruvian traditions and customs.
+Those interested in cultural travel might enjoy visiting the canyon’s traditional settlements.
+Secluded in this remote area of the country, these communities see few outside visitors and as a result, remain relatively untouched by modern life.
+One of the most exclusive tours in Peru, a visit to one of these communities is a wonderful opportunity to learn more about Peruvian traditions and customs.

 To plan your own personalized trip to Peru, including information about renting equipment, guides, and private excursions to the Colca and Cotahuasi canyons, contact one of our expert travel designers.